AusCyberman/AusCyberman/README.md

-### AusCyber
+### auscyber :transgender_flag:
-Hi I'm an 18 year old uni student, I enjoy functional programming and a bit of type theory.
+Hi I'm a uni student, I enjoy functional programming and a bit of type theory.

 <br />